Trump says Elon Musk's $10 million settlement over Twitter suit was 'a big discount'

 "It's very low.
 I was looking to get much more money than that," said Trump, sitting right next to Musk as he made the comments.

-Musk, who had a contorted expression of bewilderment when Hannity asked the question, said in response: "I left it up to the lawyers and the team running Twitter."
+Musk, who had a contorted expression of bewilderment when Hannity asked about the settlement, said in response: "I left it up to the lawyers and the team running Twitter."

 Twitter, now X, banned Trump days after the Jan.
 6 riots on the Capitol, citing the possibility of further increments of violence.
 And Trump responded by suing the platform for alleged censorship.